-- To approve, in accordance with Nasdaq Listing Rule 5635(a), the issuance of shares of the Company's common stock, par value \$0.01 per share, upon conversion of the Company's Series X Non-Voting Convertible Preferred Stock, par value \$0.01 per share ("Series X Preferred Stock"), issued on June 29, 2023 (the "Conversion Proposal" or "Proposal No. 1"); - 2.
+- 1. To approve, in accordance with Nasdaq Listing Rule 5635(a), the issuance of shares of the Company's common stock, par value \$0.01 per share, upon conversion of the Company's Series X Non-Voting Convertible Preferred Stock, par value \$0.01 per share ("Series X Preferred Stock"), issued on June 29, 2023 (the "Conversion Proposal" or "Proposal No. 1"); - 2.
 To approve an amendment to the Amended and Restated Articles of Incorporation to effect a reverse stock split of the common stock at a ratio to be determined by the Company's Board of Directors (the "Board of Directors") within a range of one-for- (1:) and one-for- (1:) (or any number in between), to be effected in the sole discretion of the Board of Directors at any time within one year of the date of the Special Meeting without further approval or authorization from the Company's shareholders (the "Reverse Stock Split Proposal" or "Proposal No. 2"); - 3.
-To ratify the selection of EisnerAmper LLP ("EisnerAmper") as the Company's independent registered public accounting firm for the 2023 fiscal year (the "Auditor Proposal" or "Proposal No. 3"); and - 4.
+To authorize, in accordance with Nasdaq Listing Rule 5635(d), the issuance of shares of our common stock, pursuant to the Company's Equity Line of Credit (as defined herein) (the "ELOC Issuance Proposal" or "Proposal No. 3"); - 4.
+To approve, in accordance with Nasdaq Listing Rule 5635(d), the issuance of shares of our common stock issuable upon the exercise of Series A-7 Warrants to purchase shares of our common stock issued to institutional investors on August 21, 2023, with an exercise price that may be equal to or less than \$0.56 per common share, depending on the VWAP (as defined herein) of the five days following completion of the reverse stock split as set forth in Proposal No. 2 herein (the "Warrant Exercise Proposal" or "Proposal No. 4"); - 5.
+To ratify the selection of EisnerAmper LLP ("EisnerAmper") as the Company's independent registered public accounting firm for the 2023 fiscal year (the "Auditor Proposal" or "Proposal No. 5"); and - 6.
 To approve the adjournment or postponement of the Special Meeting, if necessary, to continue to solicit votes for Proposal Nos.
-1, 2, and/or 3 (the "Adjournment Proposal" or "Proposal No. 4").
+1, 2, 3, 4, and/or 5 (the "Adjournment Proposal" or "Proposal No. 6").

-Only Company shareholders of record at the close of business on Special Meeting and any adjournment or postponement thereof.
+Only Company shareholders of record at the close of business on , 2023 will be entitled to vote at the Special Meeting and any adjournment or postponement thereof.

-On , 2023, we announced a dividend of Series C Preferred Stock with multiple votes per share, to be issued to Company shareholders on , 2023, with the intent of increasing the likelihood of receiving sufficient votes at the Special Meeting to approve Proposal 2.
-Please note that the holders of this Series C Preferred Stock may only vote on Proposals 2 and 4 and their votes may only be cast in direct proportion to the final votes cast by the holders of the common stock on such proposals.
+On August 23, 2023, we announced a dividend of Series C Preferred Stock with multiple votes per share, to be issued to Company shareholders on September 7, 2023, with the intent of increasing the likelihood of receiving sufficient votes at the Special Meeting to approve Proposal 2.
+Please note that the holders of this Series C Preferred Stock may only vote on Proposals 2 and 6 and their votes may only be cast in direct proportion to the final votes cast by the holders of the common stock on such proposals.
 As described in the accompanying proxy statement, the Series C Preferred Stock only serves to amplify the common stock voted in favor of the Reverse Stock Split Proposal.